 3. Ask questions

 Engage with the child about things that they like and don’t like in their room and figure out how to make it special for them.
-Here’s a list of some questions you can ask to learn more about your foster child:
+Here’s a list of some questions you can ask to learn more about your child in foster care:

 - What do you like to play for fun?